 Our staff powers our mission and vision in some pretty amazing ways.
 We couldn’t accomplish much without their energy, dedication and talent.
 Learn more about the people behind our organization.

-Marc founded AFBS in 2008 when his third child, Ava, was diagnosed with Nemaline Myopathy after he discovered there were no organizations exclusively dedicated to finding treatments for Nemaline Myopathy.
-He has been the Executive Director since its inception, with the constant goal and vision of advancing research toward a treatment for NM.
+Marc founded AFBS in 2008 when his third child, Ava, was diagnosed with Nemaline Myopathy, after he discovered there were no organizations exclusively dedicated to finding treatments for Nemaline Myopathy.
+He has a constant goal and vision of advancing research toward a treatment for NM.

 Gus Dziewczapolski, PhDScientific Directorgustavo@buildingstrength.org